-American Masters is pleased to announce the preliminary 2016 line-up for its 30th anniversary season on PBS.
+American Masters is celebrating its 30th anniversary season on PBS with the following lineup:

 Mike Nichols: American Masters